-Regional Arts Development Fund
+Regional Arts Development Fund (RADF) Grants

 Find out how to apply for funding under the Regional Arts Development Fund (RADF).

-The Regional Arts Development Fund (RADF) is a partnership between the Queensland Government and council to support local arts and culture in regional Queensland.
+The Regional Arts Development Fund (RADF) is a partnership between the Queensland Government and Council to support local arts and culture in regional Queensland.
 RADF funds are aimed at the development of emerging and established artists, creative practitioners and producers.
-RADF funding is awarded to projects that align with the Sunshine Coast Creative Arts Plan 2023–2038, which provides a roadmap to guide council's future priorities, programs and investment in the arts.
+RADF funding is awarded to projects that align with the Sunshine Coast Creative Arts Plan 2023–2038, which provides a roadmap to guide Council's future priorities, programs and investment in the arts.

 Always check the guidelines for eligibility and priorities before applying.